 * Storm’s effects will be felt from Midwest to Northeast

-* Up to two feet of snow forecast
+* Up to 2 feet of snow forecast; storm could set records

-* More than 1,200 flights canceled for Friday (Updates with details, quotes throughout)
+* More than 2,200 flights canceled for Friday

 By Scott Malone

 BOSTON, Feb 8 (Reuters) - The Northeastern United States braced on Friday morning for a possibly record-setting blizzard bearing down on the region, which forecasters warned could drop up to 2-1/2 feet (76 cm) of snow and bring travel to a halt.

 Blizzard warnings were in effect from New Jersey through southern Maine, with Boston expected to bear the heaviest blow from the massive storm.
 The day was expected to begin with light snow, with winds picking up and snow getting much heavier by afternoon.

 Officials urged residents to stay home, rather than risk getting stuck in deep drifts or whiteout conditions.

 Boston and many surrounding communities said their schools would be closed on Friday, and city and state officials told nonessential city workers to stay home and urged businesses to allow workers to work from home or on shortened schedules.

 “Accumulation is expected to be swift, heavy and dangerous,” Massachusetts Governor Deval Patrick told reporters.
 “I am ordering all non-essential state workers to work from home tomorrow.
 I am strongly urging private employers to take the same precautions.”